2021 Foreclosure date is March 31, 2021 for unpaid 2018 property taxes.

-A list of available properties should be available by the end of July with the first auction to be held by the end of September.
+A list of available properties should be available by the end of June with the first auction to be held by the end of August or September.

 Properties with a minimum bid price of less than $1,000 will be bid in $50 increments; minimum bids greater than $999 will be bid in $100 increments.
 Bids greater than $10,000 will be in increments of $500.
 Bids must be made in person, sealed bids are not allowed.
 An oral bid accepted at a public auction is a binding contract to purchase a parcel.